 Artificial insemination: Artificial insemination involves transferring the sperm (from the partner or a donor) into the uterus.
 Fertilization then takes place inside the woman’s body.

 Intracytoplasmic sperm injection (ICSI) involves extracting eggs and fertilizing them using a special micropipette.
 Embryologists inject sperm into each egg (directly into the cytoplasm) in the laboratory.
 Embryo transfer takes place 3-5 days later.
-Ovarian stimulation (hormonal treatment) is needed before extracting the oocytes.
-Controlled stimulation means we can collect more mature oocytes.
+Ovarian stimulation is needed before extracting the oocytes so we can collect more mature ones.

 Couples that have troubles or are not able to conceive with oocytes (or sperm) of their own, can contact us for our egg/sperm/embryo donation fertility treatment.
 In the Czech Republic, where Ferticare is base, the process of egg donation is both legal and very strictly regulated.